Wife And Mom Of Three Prohibits Husband From Selling Their Investments To Contribute $10k For His Sister's 1,100-Guest Wedding

 He may be uncomfortable with discussions like these, but OP needs to sit her husband down.
 They need to meet halfway because going broke to meet societal expectations when you have three small children is idiotic.

 Ultimately, addressing the underlying emotional factors in financial decision-making is crucial for relationship health.
-A clinical psychologist might suggest exploring individual backgrounds regarding money, as early experiences often shape financial behaviors in adulthood.
+Exploring individual backgrounds regarding money, as early experiences often shape financial behaviors in adulthood, can be helpful.
 Couples therapy focusing on both financial and emotional aspects can provide a safe space to resolve these conflicts and strengthen the partnership.

 Engaging in shared financial planning not only builds trust but also enhances emotional intimacy, contributing to a healthier, more resilient relationship.